abhi-kr12/de-zoomcamp-playstore/README.md

     - cd into `de-zoomcamp-playstore` directory in the VM.
     - Type in command `mage start mage-playstore`.
     - It will process for some time and then we can open `localhost:6789` in our local machine.
 You can use VS code for port forwarding.
-    - If everything is right you should find two pipelines in Mage.
+    - If everything is right, you should find two pipelines in Mage.
     - We have two pipelines, 'api_to_gcs' and 'gcs_to_bigquery'.
         - **api_to_gcs:**
             - In the data loader part, we will be pulling the data from the GCS URL.
 The Kaggle data is downloaded, uploaded to GCS, and the file is made public.
 The dataset can be found at [https://storage.googleapis.com/public-dataset-playstore/Google-Playstore.csv.zip](https://storage.googleapis.com/public-dataset-playstore/Google-Playstore.csv.zip).
 We will be using pandas `read_csv` function to read the data.